In this document, we'll go over all the subpackages of cupbearer to see what role

 See adding_a_task.md for more details.

-, but for anomaly detectors.
+The detectors package is similar to tasks, but for anomaly detectors.
 The key

-interface is AnomalyDetector
+interface is AnomalyDetector.

 See adding_a_detector.md for more details.

-package contains Python functions for running common workflows.
+The scripts package contains Python functions for running common workflows.

 Two scripts are meant to be used by all detectors/tasks:

-evaluates a stored (or otherwise specified) detector and evaluates it on a task.
+train_detectortrains a detector on a task and saves the trained detector to disk.eval_detectorevaluates a stored (or otherwise specified) detector and evaluates it on a task.

 All other scripts are helper scripts for specific tasks or detectors.
 For example, most tasks will need a script to train the model to be analyzed, and perhaps to prepare the dataset.